Dream of retiring abroad? The reality: Medicare doesn’t travel well

 Even when retirees buy a private policy, Medicare is another piece of the puzzle that they have to consider.
 Once people become eligible for Medicare coverage, they face a 10% premium penalty for every 12 months that they are not enrolled in Part B, which covers outpatient services.
 (People who are 65 or older but still covered by an employer plan generally do not face that penalty.)

 After paying into the Medicare system for decades, typically via payroll taxes, some expats are frustrated that they generally can’t use the program outside the United States.
-That’s just the way the law is written, an official at the federal Centers for Medicare and Medicaid Services said.
+That’s just the way the law is written, an official at the federal Centers for Medicare and Medicaid Services (CMS) said.

 “CMS cannot speak to or speculate on congressional intent,” the official said.